goossens/ObjectTalk/docs/guide/Basics.md

 	var myVariable = 10;
 	print(myVariable); // this will print the number 10.

-In the following example, the variable is assigned to a class OtContext and therefore becomes a class member.
+In the following example, the variable is assigned to a class and therefore becomes a class member.

 	class myClass: Object {